Moosa Moolla: Political life

-In 1969, Mosie was deployed to Bombay to work amongst South African students studying in India.
+In 1969, Moolla was deployed to Bombay to work amongst South African students studying in India.
 The ANC's Asian mission was located in New Delhi with Mendi Msimang as its chief representative and Molvi Cachalia as the deputy chief representative.
-In 1971 Molvi Cachalia retired and Mosie was appointed in his place.
-In 1972 Mendi was transferred to Tanzania and Mosie took over as chief representative.
+In 1971 Molvi Cachalia retired and Moolla was appointed in his place.
+In 1972 Mendi was transferred to Tanzania and Moolla took over as chief representative.

-In 1978, Mosie was sent to head the ANC's Egypt and Middle East mission.
+In 1978, Moolla was sent to head the ANC's Egypt and Middle East mission.
 He was also concurrently the ANC representative to the Afro-Asian People's Solidarity Organisation (AAPSO).
 In 1982, he was reposted to New Delhi.
 In November 1989, he was deployed as the ANC representative to the World Peace Council, and had to relocate to Helsinki, Finland.

 In 1978, Moolla was posted to Cairo as ANC Chief Representative in Egypt and the Middle East and concurrently as ANC representative on the Permanent Secretariat of the Afro-Asian Peoples Solidarity Organisation.

-In December 1990, after 28 years in exile, Mosie returned to South Africa.
+In December 1990, after 28 years in exile, Moolla returned to South Africa.
 He was employed by the ANC's Department of International Affairs based in Shell House.

 In 1991, he was elected as secretary of the TIC and served as a member of the TIC/NIC delegation to the Convention for a Democratic South Africa (CODESA).

-In 1995, President Mandela appointed Mosie as the South African ambassador to the Islamic Republic of Iran.
+In 1995, President Mandela appointed Moolla as the South African ambassador to the Islamic Republic of Iran.
 He held the post until 1999.
-From June 2000 until 2004, Mosie was appointed High Commissioner to Pakistan.
+From June 2000 until 2004, Moolla was appointed High Commissioner to Pakistan.

-Zubeida (née Saloojee), Mosie's wife and life-long partner died on 3 April 2008.
+Zubeida (née Saloojee), Moolla's wife and life-long partner died on 3 April 2008.
 They were married for close to 47 years.
 Besides Tasneem and Azaad, he had another son, Afzal, who was born in New Delhi, India in 1972.

 Nelson Mandela gave his daughter, Tasneem, her middle name Nobandla, which means “she of the masses”.

 In 2013, the South African Government conferred The Order of Luthuli in Silver on Moosa (Mosie) Moolla for his dauntless and excellent work in the liberation movement often at great risk to his life and for representing the interests of the liberation movement and South Africa in the international community.